Kuuuube/Kuuuube.github.io/rsi-notes/index.md

 # Kuuube's RSI Notes

-This is a collection of tips that have helped me through dealing with RSIs (Repetitive Strain Injuries) over 5+ years.
+This is a collection of things I have discovered, random notes, and tips that have helped me through dealing with RSIs (Repetitive Strain Injuries) over 5+ years.

 I am not a doctor and I do not have any medical training.
 This information comes purely from me living with and dealing with hand issues.
 Your situation may differ from mine.